jpountz/jpountz.github.io/_posts/2025-07-25-more-on-vespa-vs-elasticsearch.markdown

 ## Takeaways

-I could tell that Vespa makes significant efforts in combining retrieval with filtering, both for lexical search and vector search.
+I could tell that Vespa makes significant efforts to combine retrieval with filtering efficiently, both for lexical search and vector search.
 Like Lucene.
 This is interesting because this topic is surprisingly not covered much in the literature.
 What is even more interesting is how Lucene and Vespa independently converged to similar solutions to the problem of combining dynamic pruning and filtering, without any coordination as far as I can tell.

 I had never considered denormalizing length normalization factors into postings lists.
 I am now curious to evaluate how it affects retrieval efficiency, it should be rather easy to hack in Lucene to get an idea.